The politics of the `jilbab'

+PREMIUM The jilbab (Muslim women's headscarf) has rarely been free from political debate, and is often closely related to sharia-inspired regional ordinances.
 The jilbab has multiple meanings and purposes.
-It may convey messages about the religiosity or piety of the wearer, but can also imply a glaring personal statement that the body is a very private domain that cannot be exposed to anyone, anywhere.
+It may convey messages about the religiosity or piety of the wearer, but can also imply a glaring personal statement that the body is a very private domain that cannot be exposed to anyone, anywhe...

 - Streep ‘terrified’ to work with Hanks, Spielberg for the first time

 - Minister, Anies join thousands in rally to support Palestine

 - BPS to start collecting e-commerce data in January